 Tip #1032: Do Your Managers Lack Confidence?

-Some managers avoid making the difficult decisions because they are afraid of making a mistake.
+Some managers avoid making the difficult decisions because they lack confidence and are afraid of making a mistake.

 They lack confidence in their ability to assess a situation and determine the best way to respond.